ServiceNow/ExperienceHub/_methods/challenges-and-opportunities.md

 9. The items with the most votes are the challenges that you should focus on first

 ## Synthesis
 You can use the anchors to inspire ideation.
-We suggest reframing the challenges into (How Might We...)[./how-might-we] statements first.
+We suggest reframing the challenges into [How Might We...](./how-might-we) statements first.

 ## Related Methods
 {% assign methods = site.methods | where: "related", "Challenges and Opportunities" %}